Sheep42/prismatic-engine/README.md

 - `struct SceneManager* sceneManager`: The `SceneManager` that the `Scene` belongs to

+- `void* ref`: Optional - Can be used as a pointer to a custom struct for extending a Scene's properties.
+Caller is responsible for freeing `ref`, and any of its contents.

 - `void ( *enter )( struct Scene* )`:  The function that runs when the `Scene` is entered

 	- **Param**: `Scene* self` - A reference to the `Scene` for use inside the enter function